Developers-Foundation/htmltoheroku/README.md

 1. Visit [getcomposer.org](http://getcomposer.org/download/) and download the latest `composer.phar`
 2. Move it into the root of your project folder (the top folder of your git repo)
 3. Run `php composer.phar init`
-4. Follow the instructions on terminal
+4. Follow the instructions on terminal (If not required, you can have most fields blank)
 5. Add the following line into the composer.json, check the sample composer.json file for where to add this:

 ```